 7 CHEAP BUT NICE LAS VEGAS HOTELS ON THE STRIP

 Below are seven nice and cheap Las Vegas hotels on the strip, and all prices include tax and resort fees.

 1. Polo Towers by Diamond Resorts

 Located in the heart of the strip, Polo Towers by Diamond Resorts is positioned between MGM Grand and Planet Hollywood.
 The Tuscan-inspired hotel features roomy condo-like suites with balconies and full kitchens—options include studios and one/two bedrooms.
 Furthermore, their rooftop pool overlooks the strip.

-From our experience, Diamond Resorts takes great effort to make sure their guests are happy and depart satisfied.
-Therfore, when the location is combined with the comfort level and level of service, Polo Towers is probably one of the best cheap Las Vegas hotels on the strip.
+From our experience, Diamond Resorts makes great effort to make sure their guests are happy and depart satisfied.
+Therefore, when the location is combined with the comfort level and level of service, Polo Towers is probably one of the best cheap Las Vegas hotels on the strip.